Startup-Nights/website/content/pages/partner-info.md

               these timeslots, please get in touch with us as soon as possible.
             link: 'mailto:partner@startup-nights.ch'
       - content_block:
+          title: Hall plan
+          content:
+            - >-
+              A detailed hall plan will be provided to you upon your arrival at the event.
+This plan will offer a comprehensive overview of the venue layout, including booth locations, restroom facilities, and other essential areas.
+            - >-
+              The plan already linked below is not final and most likely will change before the event.
+          cta:
+            link: /plan_eulachhalle_v6.pdf
+            text: Current plan
+      - content_block:
           title: Getting to the venue
           content:
             - 'Nearby airport: Zurich (ZRH)'